practicalli/neovim/docs/configuration/astronvim/config-design.md

 `core.lua` is for tuning plugins shipped with astronvim config

-`user.lua` for general user defined plugins

 `plugins/` for additional plugins organised logically.
 All `.lua` files are read from this directory

+- `user.lua` for general user defined plugins
+- `clojure.lua` adds Conjure and parinf, ensuring Clojure treesitter parser and Clojure LSP

 ## Clojure support